 Back to Kathmandu

-A wake up call at 6.30 a.m. to watch the sunrise again. this time down to the helipad to watch the rosy glow creeping over the mountains.
+A wake up call at 6.30 a.m. to watch the sunrise again. this time down to the helipad, to watch the rosy glow creeping over the mountains.
 The sun, rising behind me, changes colour rapidly from red to yellow to white.
 The first time the sun has really looked to me like the huge fiery ball that it really is.
-I sip tea on the terrace, to take in the view until the very last minute before the flight back to Kathmandu.
+I sip tea on the terrace, to take in the view until the very last minute before the flight back to Kathmandu. and then Manila.

 Over the river on a precarious suspension bridge “One vehicle at a time”.
 Below a collection of buses is standing in the water to be washed.
 More motoring manoeuvres through flocks of sheep, grazing buffalo and oncoming motorcycles to the airport.
 Security interview conversation here: